haakonaareskjold/react-test/README.md

-## Updates
+## Most recent update
-added a toggleVisibility onClick button and a counter with functions (increase, decrease, reset)
+added controlledForm.js and some CSS

 ## How to install